mbest1813/documentation/v2/clickstream/destinations/retention-science.md

 Retention Science offers an automation suite that includes AI powered website personalization, subscription software, and automated email campaigns that unlock predictive and self-optimizing features that in turn deliver increased engagement and purchase rates.

-## Why send data to Retention Science using Astronomer Clickstream
+## Why send data to Retention Science using MetaRouter

-Integrating Retention Science with Astronomer Clickstream will better inform their Artificial Intelligence software.
+Integrating Retention Science with MetaRouter will better inform their Artificial Intelligence software.
 Adding your user event data to Retention Science will empower your team to launch more successful marketing campaigns, whether through email or directly on your website.

 [Learn more about Retention Science](https://www.retentionscience.com/)

-## Getting Started with Retention Science and Astronomer Clickstream
+## Getting Started with Retention Science and MetaRouter

 ### Retention Science Side